Optimal tessellation of geodesic domes

-Geodetic patterns also occur in nature, for example, in the structure of radiation animals, certain viruses and macromolecules.
-It is accepted in the literature and partly proven that the uniformity of the geodetic network is structurally beneficial.
-The research deals with various aspects of the uniformity of the geodetic network, primarily engineering and geometric.
-The problems examined were inspired by the work of Walther Bauersfeld (1879-1959), the designer of the first geodetic dome built.
-The geodetic network is formed by dividing the sheets of a convex sphere polyhedron.
-Both polyhedrons and the method of network allocation are the subject of scientific studies.
-Bauersfeld made observations in both areas that are also interesting for the state of the world.
-He sought to create the most even network possible, which is still a researched area of structural geometry.
-For the purposes of this research, the parameters it uses to describe the uniformity of the network are particularly interesting.
-Bauersfeld tried to create an equilateral triangulated globular network in various ways – he was unsuccessful, but the problem is still relevant today, including in cartography and chemistry.
-This research plan examines the specific issues of covering the sphere with isosceles triangles.
+Geodesic patterns also occur in nature, for example, in the structure of radiolaria, certain viruses and macromolecules.
+The uniformity of the geodesic network is considered to be structurally beneficial.
+The research deals with various aspects of the uniformity of the geodesic network, specifically structural and geometric.
+The problems examined were inspired by the work of Walther Bauersfeld (1879-1959), the designer of the first geodesic dome ever built.
+The geodesic grid is formed by subdividing the faces of a convex sphercial polyhedron.
+Both the starting polyhedra and the method of sundivision are the subjects of scientific interest.
+Bauersfeld contributed significantly to both topics.
+He wanted to create the most uniform network possible, which is still an actively researched area of structural geometry.
+For the purposes of this research, the parameters he considered to describe the uniformity of the network are particularly interesting.
+Bauersfeld tried to create an equal-area triangulated spherical network in various ways – he was unsuccessful, but the equal-area triangulation is a problem still relevant in varios fields today, including geography and chemistry.
+Within this research, we examine the equal-area triangulation of the sphere.